electron-vite/vite-plugin-electron/packages/electron-renderer/README.md

 Second, you need to explicitly specify which packages are Node.js(CJS) packages for `vite-plugin-electron-renderer` by `options.resolve()`.
 This way they will be treated as `external` modules and loaded correctly.
 Thereby avoiding the problems caused by the Pre-Bundling of Vite.

-Its actual works principle is to generate a virtual module in ESM format by `load-hook` during `vite serve` to ensure that it can work normally.
+It's essentially works principle is to generate a virtual module in ESM format by `load-hook` during `vite serve` to ensure that it can work normally.
 It's inserted into `rollupOptions.external` during `vite build` time.

 #### Load Node.js C/C++ native modules